Hermitage Hotel: History

-The Hermitage Hotel was constructed in the heart of downtown Nashville, two blocks from the state capitol, where Nashville's finest residential neighborhood evolved into a business district early in the 20th century.
+The Hermitage Hotel was constructed in the heart of downtown Nashville, two blocks from the Tennessee State Capitol, where Nashville's finest residential neighborhood evolved into a business district early in the 20th century.
 Commissioned by 250 locals in 1908, The Hotel Hermitage opened its doors on Saturday, September 17, 1910.
 It was Nashville's third "skyscraper" to be built downtown.
 In 1910, the new hotel advertised its rooms as "fireproof, noise proof, and dust proof, rooms $2.00 and up."
 The hotel opened with every possible modern convenience, including a telephone and circulating ice water in all guest rooms, and high standards of guest service.

 The lobby itself was—and still is—the main focal point of the hotel, a spacious Beaux-Arts masterpiece graced with a profusion of ornamental plaster and a painted glass ceiling.
 From the street entrance, a grand staircase leads to the lobby with walls distinctively built of golden-hued Sienna Marble.
 The Main Dining Room (now the Grand Ballroom) was located off the lobby area and was richly detailed with Circassian walnut walls and an ornate ceiling, features that still exist today.
 A social room to the front of the hotel was elevated above lobby level and named the Loggia (now the Veranda).
 It was designed in an Italian Renaissance style, clad in ornamental white and polychrome terra cotta with arched openings and balconies overlooking the street.
 Downstairs, was the Grille Room (now named Drusie & Darr), which was originally designed as a rathskeller (also ratskeller) with vaulted ceilings and wood paneling.

 Along the street entrance, an array of shops included a pharmacy and clothing store, later a familiar place for many Nashville natives as an American Airlines ticket office.
 The original hotel included an exhibit hall on the ninth (top) floor, salesmen "sample rooms" on the eighth floor, a cigar and newsstand in the lobby, and a barbershop on the Grille level.

 As one of Nashville's leading hotels, it was a national platform for both pro- and anti-suffrage forces in 1920, when Tennessee became the 36th state to ratify the 19th Amendment to the United States Constitution giving women the right to vote.
 The hotel also had early musical roots and influences in Nashville with its hotel "big band", the Francis Craig Orchestra.
 Mr. Craig and his musicians were part of the first day's live radio broadcast of newly formed station WSM in October 1925, the same station that soon developed the Grand Ole Opry programming.
 Craig, on the eve of retirement in 1947, became a national musical celebrity when a song he had composed and recorded, "Near You", became America's top selling record.
 Released on an independent label, the song's success helped compel the major record companies to establish a stronger Nashville presence, cementing its status as a footnote in the evolution story of the newly emerging "Music City".